Consensys-Network-State/ds3/apps/vite-example/README.md

-# Vite + DS3
+# Vite + CUI

-This example provides a minimal setup to get DS3 working in Vite.
+This example provides a minimal setup to get CUI working in Vite.

-## Installing DS3
+## Installing CUI

 This template was created with the following steps: